 Surf Fishing the Texas Gulf Coast

 There are few other times along the Texas Gulf Coast when anticipation runs as high as the Summer months when the “Sweet Southeast” wind blows green water to the beach and the Surf Fishing heats up.
-When this occurs, wadefishermen line up almost elbow to elbow along the beachfront to catch speckled trout and many other species of gamefish.
+When this occurs, wade fishermen grab their surf fishing gear and line up almost elbow to elbow along the beachfront to catch speckled trout, red drum, flounder, and many other species of saltwatergamefish.

 Surf Fishing is open to everyone willing to answer the early wake up call.
 The “Dawn Patrol” is what it's called, and there is tremendous potential for those that time it right and follow some important tips.
 Some safety precautions are also in order as surf fishing is unique in the demands it places on fishermen.
 Read on to learn how to take advantage of this special time along the coast and what to bring to make the most of your time on the water.

 To time it right you'll need to keep an eye on the weather forecast, surf cams, tide chart, and wave height predictions.
 Staying active in the fishing forums will also help, although you might get the reports and that “should have been here yesterday” feeling.
 You're looking for a few days of Southeast winds to bring green water towards the beach.
 Then you're looking for the winds and wave heights to calm a bit.
 And you're looking to fish the surf on an incoming or high tide.

 Surfcams are a God-send here as well as a good marine forecast.
 The Southeast wind pushes clearer water towards the beach.
 I say clearer because it will be best when you have 2-3 feet of visibility, not gin clear.
 You're looking for sandy green, and often this occurs early in the weather pattern.
 The calming I'm talking about will let the wave height fall and make it a lot easier to fish.
 It's no fun jumping waves.
 It can be dangerous and make it miserable to fish.